udayanshevade/trivia-fullstack-nd-01/backend/README.md

 - General
   - Fetches a paginated list of questions, answers, their difficulty levels and categories.
   - Request Arguments:
-    - 'page': which identifies the start and end of the list of questions to return
+    - 'page': query param identifying the start and end of the list of questions to return
-    - 'current_category': (optional) which specifies how to filter down the questions by category
+    - 'current_category': (optional) query param identifying how to filter down the questions by category
-    - 'search': (optional) which specifies a search term to match, case-insensitive
   - Returns: An object with a key, questions, containing questions, along with a count of all questions, a list of categories and the current category.
 - Sample: `curl http://localhost:5000/questions?page=1&current_category=4`